tdowrick/ScouseTom/Results_System_Characterisation_Resistor_phantom__.md

 ##Modes/Experimental Data

 Each of the modes of operation previously described have been used in experimental settings.
-'Standard' time difference EIT data was collected for imaging stroke in a rat model \cite{Dowrick_2016} .
+'Standard' time difference EIT data was collected for imaging stroke in a rat model \cite{Dowrick_2016} \ref{FigureStroke}.
 Using 100\( \mu \)A at 2kHz and ~60 injection pairs, a frame of EIT data was recorded every minute, over 30 minutes.
-A haemorrhage model was triggered at the 10 minute mark.
+A haemorrhage model was triggered at the 10 minute mark, after which voltage changes up to 20mV were observed.

+Evoked potentials

+Multifrequency EIT data was collected as part of clinical trial in collaboration with the Hyper Acute Stroke nit (HASU) at University College London Hospital (UCLH) **ref figure**.
+Stroke patients were fitted with 32 EEG electrodes **ref easycap**, and **x** injection pairs were used, with duraiton **y seconds**.
+Data was collected over a 30 minute period, at **x** frequencies between **y** and **zHz**, with amplitude **zmA**.

+Impedance spectrum measurements have been made with the ScouseTom system \cite{Dowrick_2015}, where low frequency (<3kHz) impedance measurments were made on healthy and ischameic rat brain \ref{FigureSweep}.

 ###1 figure/pane for each 'mode':
 * convential EIT mode - Tanks \ref{nntankrec} , Rat stroke, Human Stroke (no images)
 * Triggered - EPs rat cortex (mayo), Epilepsy Anna V, VEPS Anna WW